Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBond/docs/README.md

 ```

 - `depositor`: Depositor address, it will also be used as a destination address for the redeemed tokens

+- Requirements:
+  - Only the depositor with an existing bond can call this method

 ### 🧪 Example call